 The Morning Offering–This first habit is the one that sets the day– arising when the alarm goes off and offering your day to God.
 No snooze button allowed.

 Fifteen Minutes of Silent Prayer–Set silent prayer hasn’t been in my spiritual repertoire for a long time.
-I do pray the Rosary with set prayer focus on each decade, but quiet, conversational, silent prayer for 15 minutes a day, seemed just like adding another “to do”.
-What I have discovered, however, is this fifteen minutes doesn't have to come all at once; if I talk to God as "my beside me Father and friend," all through the day, like a Chatty Cathy, then prayer comes easily.
-I can't imagine how annoying I must sound to God, rather like a mosquito who hovers, but then I know how much I love it when my Granddaughters just want to chat with me.
+I do pray the Rosary with set prayer focus on each decade, but quiet, conversational, silent prayer for 15 minutes a day, seemed just like adding another “to do.”
+However, I have discovered that these fifteen minutes don't have to come all at once; if I talk to God as "my beside me Father and friend" all through the day, like a Chatty Cathy, prayer comes easily.
+I can't imagine how annoying I must sound to God, rather like a mosquito who hovers, but then I know how much I love it when my Granddaughters want to chat with me.

 Receiving Holy Communion–The reality of the true presence of Christ in the Eucharist is what drew me into the Catholic Church.
 Thus to partake in daily Holy Communion within the Roman Catholic Church is to follow the Lord’s Prayer, “Give us this day our daily bread.”
 His Body and Blood are my daily food to start my journey outright, and as often as possible, I need to partake in this most amazing gift.

 Fifteen Minutes of Spiritual Reading–The fourth daily habit should be spiritual reading.
-I read/meditate on a chapter of the Bible, two pages of the Catechism of the Catholic Church, and the saint of the day, Saints–A Year in Faith and Art by Rosa Giorgi.
+I read/meditate on a chapter of the Bible, two pages of the Catholic Church's Catechism, and the saint of the day, Saints–A Year in Faith And Art by Rosa Giorgi.
 Everyday spiritual reading has been a huge source of Christian growth.